Montanan visiting Maryland tests positive for COVID-19

 The case will be classified as Montana's first, but Maryland health officials will take the lead in addressing it, according to the post.

 The patient is a woman in her 70s.
-She had been in contact with a person diagnosed with the new coronavirus, or COVID-19, and was tested for the disease at a hospital.
+She had been in contact with a person diagnosed with the new coronavirus, or COVID-19, and was tested for the disease at a hospital in Anne Arundel County, which encompasses the city of Annapolis.

+Montana health officials are working to trace the woman's travel history, according to a press release from Gov. Steve Bullock's office.

+Public health officials are working closely with Maryland to confirm case details on when this individual was last in Montana.
+We are committed to providing Montanans with accurate, transparent information and are working to ensure details will be provided as soon as possible. https://t.co/hyPT881jp9— Steve Bullock (@GovernorBullock) March 11, 2020

 You have free articles remaining.

-Maryland health officials have notified Montana health officials, and Gov. Larry Hogan contacted Montana Gov. Steve Bullock, according to a press release.
+Officials have confirmed that a Montana resident visiting Anne Arundel Co. has tested positive for COVID-19. ***While this will be classified as a Montana case***, @MDHealth and @AAHealth will take the lead on the investigation.— Governor Larry Hogan (@GovLarryHogan) March 11, 2020

-“Once we became aware of this case, we acted swiftly to coordinate with officials both here in Anne Arundel County and in Montana,” Hogan said.
+“Once we became aware of this case, we acted swiftly to coordinate with officials both here in Anne Arundel County and in Montana,” Hogan said in a press release.
 “I continue to urge Marylanders to stay informed, and follow the guidance we have issued.
 We want to emphasize that if you are concerned about symptoms, please call your health care provider.
 We will continue to share information as it becomes available.”

+Once we became aware of this case, we acted swiftly to coordinate with officials both here in Anne Arundel County and in Montana, and I have contacted @GovernorBullock.
+At this time, Maryland has nine positive confirmed cases of COVID-19.— Governor Larry Hogan (@GovLarryHogan) March 11, 2020

 Before the announcement, Montana had no confirmed cases of the new coronavirus.
 There still have not been any cases confirmed in Montana.